 Here are a few general guidelines on size for relating pieces of furniture:

 Where to put an area rug in the living room.

 Room-size area rug distance between area rug and the wall: 12-24 inches

 Leave at least two feet around it from the rug to the wall in a large room and at least one foot in a smaller room.
 This keeps it looking like an area rug and not like you almost had enough wall-to-wall carpet.

 I’ll admit I’ve struggled with this since area rugs come in several standard sizes and can become expensive the larger and more custom you go.
 I once bought an area rug because it was a nice, quality rug at a good price, even though I knew it was a couple of feet too short.
-And guess what?
-I always hated it!
+Guess what?
+I always hated it.

 Where to put furniture in the dining room.

 Distance between the dining table and the wall or other furniture: 3 feet minimum

 This space allows a clear path for guests to walk comfortably around the table and also leaves enough space to open and use neighboring furniture such as sideboards and bar carts.

 Space allowance for dining room chairs: 24 inches